BVLC/caffe/INSTALL.md

 To build and test Caffe do

+    cp Makefile.config.example Makefile.config
     make
     make test
     make runtest

-You may need to minimally tinker with paths in `Makefile.config` and maybe the `Makefile` itself.
+You will probably need to adust paths in `Makefile.config` and maybe the `Makefile` itself.
+Feel free to issue a pull request for a change that may help other people.

 Note that building and running CPU-only works, but GPU tests will naturally fail.